compareit4mehub/yalla-challenge/README.md

 ## Task Overview

-We need an input for the user to type in the name of a github account.
+We need a new page, with an input for the user to type in the name of a github account.
 Once submitted, the app should display:

 - The avatar image of the account